cljdoc/cljdoc/doc/running-cljdoc-locally.md

     clj -A:test
     ```

-# Importing a Project from Local Sources
+### Import a Project from Local Sources

+Here we use the popular `muuntaja` project to illustrate how to build docs from a local
+jar and git repository.
+It's not a bad idea to actually go through these steps as a sanity
+test before mapping this knowledge onto your own project.

 1. Clone `muuntaja` to a directory of your liking and install it into your local Maven repo: